Carnival of Souls (1998 film): Development

 Peter Soby was Director of Development at an independent production company, Shoreline Pictures, when a script came across his desk entitled, Carnival Souls II written by the star of the original film, Candace Hilligoss.
 A big fan of the original 1962 film, Soby was excited by the prospect of doing a remake, however Hilligoss's script featured the titular character from the original film, Mary Henry, coming back 35 years later as a ghost and engaging in a love story.
 Peter approached the original filmmakers, Herk Harvey and John Clifford who were still living in Lawrence, Kansas where they shot most of the original film.
-They explained that they gave Hilligoss permission to write her script, but she had no official rights to the original film whatsoever.
+They explained that they gave Hilligoss permission to write her script, but claimed she had no official rights to the original film whatsoever despite it being in the public domain.
 Peter then negotiated with Harvey and Clifford the rights to create a "based on" film which eventually became known as Wes Craven Presents Carnival of Souls.

-Soby wanted to ensure that Trimark Pictures could not use the original title because he was partnered with investor Matthew Irvine shortly thereafter negotiating with Harvey and Clifford to purchase the entire original film, negative and all the rights including remake rights.
-Soby also wanted original star Hilligoss involved as a producer and have a role in the "based on" film, but she wanted nothing to do with it if it was not her script, so they had to part ways.
+Soby wanted to ensure that Trimark Pictures could not use the original title because he was partnered with investor Matthew Irvine shortly thereafter negotiating with Harvey and Clifford to purchase the entire original film, negative and supposedly all the rights including remake rights.
+Soby also wanted original star Hilligoss involved as a producer and have a role in the "based on" film, but she wanted nothing to do with it if it was not her script and felt betrayed by Soby as well as Harvey and Clifford, so they had to part ways.
 Soby's first move was to approach Wes Craven to direct the film and Craven was interested, however he was heavy into development of a script entitled Scary Movie, which later became Scream (1996).
 Craven agreed to grandfather the project as an executive producer and Trimark Pictures eventually paid him to put his name in the title of the film.

-Hilligoss was asked to make a cameo appearance in the film, but declined as she felt betrayed by producer Soby as well as Harvey and Clifford.

 Filming of Carnival of Souls took place in mid-1997.
 After principal photography wrapped, Trimark Pictures conducted reshoots of the film by director Anthony Hickox, which included the filming of five additional scenes.